 Luke Sbarra believes successful client representation derives from proactive and hands-on legal management, aggressive legal work, and timely and accurate reporting.
-He is AV rated by Martindale-Hubbell, peer nominated and accepted into the Federation of Defense and Corporate Counsel (FDCC), and North Carolina peer lawyers voted him a 2017 and 2018 Business North Carolina Legal Elite in Litigation.
+He is AV rated by Martindale-Hubbell, peer nominated and accepted into the Federation of Defense and Corporate Counsel (FDCC), and North Carolina peer lawyers voted him a 2018 Business North Carolina Legal Elite in Litigation.

 Luke’s practice consists of professional liability, products liability, construction defect, premises liability and liquor liability, and commercial litigation.
 His clients include individuals, businesses, insurers, and their insureds.

 In the area of professional liability, a significant portion of his practice consists of the defense of the long-term care and post-acute industry (SNF/ALF and home health care agencies).
 He has arbitration and trial court experience with respect to claims against post-acute providers alleging falls, decubitus ulceration, elopement, sepsis, choking, sexual assault, and spontaneous fracture.

 He also represents other professionals in a wide variety of professional malpractice matters from inception through dispositive motions and trial, including attorneys, dentists, design professionals, commercial and residential property appraisers, and insurance agents and brokers.